yast/yast-storage-ng/doc/boot-partition.md

 valid for all architectures, except s390 (see below)

 - when using gpt, never use gpt-sync-mbr / hybrid mbr; only standard protective mbr.
-- always create a `/boot` partition on raid, encrytpted LVM, LVM
+- Only create a `/boot` partition when both conditions are met:
+ * Using raid, encrytpted LVM, LVM
+ * There is no EFI, bios_grub or big-enough MBR gap
+- When creating a `/boot` partition:
  * size: [100MB, 200MB, 500MB]
  * ext4